lamini-ai/meta-lamini-tuning-tutorial/README.md

-# Tune Llama 3 for a 95% accurate SQL model with Lamini
+# Tune Llama 3 for text-to-SQL and improve accuracy from 30% to 95%

-This repo and notebook `meta-lamini.ipynb` demonstrate how to tune Llama 3 to generate valid SQL queries with 95% accuracy.
+This repo and notebook `meta-lamini.ipynb` demonstrate how to tune Llama 3 to generate valid SQL queries and improve accuracy from 30% to 95%.

 In this notebook we'll be using Lamini, and more specifically, Lamini Memory Tuning.